 Cleaning your Frenchie’s Teeth

 Bad breath is one of the most common issues that you might face.
-As Frenchies were bred to be companions, they like to show affection by licking your face.
-So, if your little furball has terrible breath, it can cause a lot of problems for you as well!
+As Frenchies were bred to be companions, they liked to show affection by licking your face.
+So, if your little furball has bad breath, it can cause a lot of problems for you as well!

-Fortunately, thousands of doggy toothpaste and toothbrushes are available on the market.
-You can pick any toothbrush depending upon your preferences and budget.
+Fortunately, there are thousands of doggy toothpaste and toothbrushes available on the market.
+You can pick any toothbrush, depending on your preferences and budget.
 However, always use toothbrushes specially designed for dogs.

-Cleaning your dog’s teeth will reduce the chances of plaque build-up, making it easier for them to eat their dog food properly!
+If you clean your dog’s teeth regularly, it will reduce the chances of plaque build-up, making it easier for them to eat their dog food properly!

 Cleaning Your Frenchie’s Ears

-While cleaning your French Bulldog’s teeth, you should look at its ears.
+While cleaning your French Bulldog’s teeth, you should also take a look at its ears.
 Their adorable fluffy ears can collect debris and dirt, leading to an ear infection.
 Therefore, it is essential to gently swab both ears on a regular basis to remove debris.